Free, Fun, Fantastic Group Activities in Amish Country

 Calendar Garden by Elkhart County Parks Self-Guided Walking Tour, New Paris (30 minutes)

 The Calendar Garden nestled within River Preserve County Park is an enchanting showpiece filled with blooming colors and full moons.
 Walk under the wisteria filled arbor onto circular paths that lead through the garden where bricks mark the days of the month, plants show the cycle of the seasons and charming gazebos symbolize the solstice and equinox.
 Blooms progress in a clockwise pattern, and tucked in between plants are elements of time.
 The garden’s centerpiece is a pond filled with lush water lilies and just like the seasons, the views in the garden are ever-changing.

 Linton’s Enchanted Gardens, Elkhart (30 minutes to 90 minutes)

-At Linton's Enchanted Gardens, explore the many themed gardens of this new, large garden center including the Japanese Tea House, Southwestern garden with Mine Shaft, Victorian House, Dutch Gardens and Grist Mill all at no charge.
+Linton’s Enchanted Gardens.
+Explore the many themed gardens of this new, large garden center including the Japanese Tea House, Southwestern garden with Mine Shaft, Victorian House, Dutch Gardens and Grist Mill all at no charge.
 Explore the 25,000 square foot gift shop emporium for home décor, ladies apparel, gardening items and Vera Bradley.
 Enjoy a gourmet coffee, glass of wine or grab lunch at the reasonably priced on-site Garden Café.